ServerlessLLM/ServerlessLLM/examples/slurm/README.md

 # SLURM-based HPC Cluster Setup Guide
 This guide will help you deploy ServerlessLLM on a SLURM-based HPC (High Performance Computing) cluster.
 Please make sure you have installed the ServerlessLLM following the [installation guide](https://serverlessllm.github.io/docs/stable/getting_started/installation#installing-with-pip) on all machines.
 ## Some Tips about Installation
+- **Both installation and build require an internet connection**.
+If you want to do installation or build tasks on a job node, it is better to make sure the port 443 is accessible.
-Firstly, **all installation work should be done on the login node**.
-We recommend using [installing with pip](https://serverlessllm.github.io/docs/stable/getting_started/installation#installing-with-pip) if there is no CUDA driver on login node.
+- We recommend using [installing with pip](https://serverlessllm.github.io/docs/stable/getting_started/installation#installing-with-pip) if there is no CUDA driver on login node.
 If you want to [install from source](https://serverlessllm.github.io/docs/stable/getting_started/installation#installing-from-source), please make sure CUDA driver available on the login node.
 Here are some commands to check it.
 ```shell